quux00/mybatis-koans/README.md

     $ mvn clean verify -P run-comp-koans-h2 -D koan=Koan02

 This says to use the H2 database and run Koan02.
 Change the koan name to run different ones.
-To use mysql or postgresql, change the suffix of the -P argument (you can also change the target from verify to test - either works with pg and mysql), like so:
+To use mysql or postgresql, change the suffix of the -P argument (you can also change the target from `verify` to `test` when using pg or mysql), like so:

     $ mvn clean test -P run-comp-koans-pg -D koan=Koan03
     $ mvn clean test -P run-comp-koans-mysql -D koan=Koan04